akrenner/NOAA-LCI/Manual.md

 * 8 Data bits
 * 9600 boud
 * Mode: RS-232 full duplex
-Depending on your RS-232 to USB adapter, your COM-port may be configured on port-6 or on another.
+Depending on your RS-232 to USB adapter, your COM-port may be configured on port-6, port-7 or on another (KBRR cable: port-6, NCCOS: 7).
 Select "Connect" and see whether communications to the instrument can be established.
+If not, check that the driver is installed (Device Manager), try a different port, check all cable connections, and check that CTD batteries have sufficient voltage.

 Screenshot of Device Manager, showing the missing driver (to be installed by admin) ![Alt](/manual/DeviceManager-driver.PNG "missing driver")

+There are two ways to go about downloading hex files from the CTD: interactively, adding information to each file as they download, or in a batch process, then adding that information later.
+Since the download is quite slow, I recommend a batch download.
+For that, you want to set up Seaterm configurations as follows:
+- SBE 19plus Configuration Options: Upload Settings: select Upload data...
+"By cast number range"
+- SBE 19plus Configuration Options: Header Information: select "Don't include default header form in the upload file"

 ## Setup of local environment for data analysis